-- scheduled for July 25, 2020.
-Therefore, the process and requirements of the Legislative Procedures Act cannot be completed in time to ensure that the General Election could still occur on July 25, 2020, without violating the Election law. - B. Emergency amendments typically expire six (6) months after adoption, with one (1) opportunity for a six (6) month extension of the emergency amendments.
+- 152 2020, without violating the Election law. - B. Emergency amendments typically expire six (6) months after adoption, with one (1) opportunity for a six (6) month extension of the emergency amendments.
 [1 O.C.
 109.9-5(b)].
-The resolution for these emergency amendments provides that the amendment will expire in six (6) months or until the 2020 General Election is concluded, whichever is sooner. - C. The Legislative Procedures Act does not require a public meeting or fiscal impact statement when considering emergency legislation.
+The resolution for these emergency amendments provides that the amendment will expire in six (6) months or until the 2020 General Election is concluded, whichever is sooner. - 157 C. The Legislative Procedures Act does not require a public meeting or fiscal impact statement when 158 considering emergency legislation.
 [1 O.C.
 109.9-5(a)].
-However, a public meeting and fiscal impact statement will eventually be required when considering permanent adoption of these amendments. - D. The Legislative Operating Committee decided to pursue these emergency amendments on June 12, 2020.
+However, a public meeting and fiscal impact 159 statement will eventually be required when considering permanent adoption of these amendments. - 160 D. The Legislative Operating Committee decided to pursue these emergency amendments on June 12, 2020. - 162

-SECTION 5.
+163 SECTION 5.
 CONTENTS OF THE LEGISLATION

 - A. Location of the Election.
 The proposed emergency amendment to the Election law provides that elections shall be held at an Oneida Nation facility(s) as determined by the Election Board.
 [1 O.C.
 102.9-2].
 Previously, the Election law provided that elections shall be held in an Oneida Nation facility(s) as determined by the Election Board. - Effect.
 The proposed emergency amendment would provide flexibility for the Oneida Election Board to utilize outdoor, drive-through voting in the parking lot of an Oneida Nation facility.
-Allowing for the option of outdoor, drive-through voting to occur will help reduce any unnecessary contact between individuals which could spread COVID-19, while also ensuring that the 2020 General Election can occur without interruption.
+Allowing for the option of outdoor, drive-through voting to occur will help reduce any unnecessary contact between individuals which could spread COVID-19, while also ensuring that the 2020 General Election can occur without interruption. - 173

-SECTION 6.
+174 SECTION 6.
 EXISTING LEGISLATION

 - A. Related Legislation.
 The following laws of the Nation are related to the emergency amendments to this Law: - Boards, Committees, and Commissions law.
-The Boards, Committees, and Commission law governs boards, committees, and commissions of the Nation, including the procedures regarding the appointment and election of persons to boards, committees and commissions, creation of bylaws, maintenance of official records, compensation, and other items related to boards, committees and commissions.
+The Boards, Committees, and Commission law governs boards, committees, and commissions of the Nation, including the procedures regarding the appointment and election of persons to boards, committees and commissions, creation of bylaws, maintenance of official records, compensation, and other items related to boards, 181 committees and commissions.
 [1 O.C.
 105.1-1]. - The Boards, Committees, and Commissions law provides that all elected positions shall be nominated at a caucus called by the Oneida Election Board, or petition for ballot placement, in accordance with the Nation's laws and/or policies governing elections, except where an entity's bylaws allow for a vacancy to be filled by appointment.
 [1 O.C.
 105.8-1].
 The Boards, Committees, and Commissions law then goes on to provide that all other processes for the election of a member of an entity shall be as directed by the Nation's laws and/or policies governing elections.
 [1 O.C.
-105.8-2]. - In accordance with the Boards, Committees, and Commissions law, this Law shall govern the election process for the election of a member of an entity. - Emergency Management and Homeland Security law.
+105.8-2]. - 189 In accordance with the Boards, Committees, and Commissions law, this Law shall govern the election process for the election of a member of an entity. - Emergency Management and Homeland Security law.
 The Emergency Management and Homeland Security law provides for the development and execution of plans for the protection of residents, property, and the environment in an emergency or disaster; and provides for the direction of emergency management, response, and recovery on the Reservation; as well as coordination with other agencies, victims, businesses, and organizations; and establishes the use of the National Incident Management System; and designates authority and responsibilities for public health preparedness.
 [3 O.C.
 302.1-1].